Sapphire-Digital-Interns-Master/code_challenges/alpha_challenges/the_basics.md

 What would happen here and why?
 How should I change this code to get an output of 14?

 **Answer 6:**
+It would result in an error because "4" is an string while 10 is an integer.
+To get an output of 14, you can delete the quotes around 4 so that both 4 and 10 can be an integer.

 ## Question 7